openstack/nova/doc/source/admin/configuration/hypervisors.rst

 * `VMware vSphere`_ 5.1.0 and newer - Runs VMware-based Linux and Windows
   images through a connection with a vCenter server.

-* `Xen (using libvirt)`_ - Xen Project Hypervisor using libvirt as management interface into ``nova-compute`` to run Linux, Windows, FreeBSD and NetBSD virtual machines.

 * `Hyper-V`_ - Server virtualization with Microsoft Hyper-V, use to run Windows, Linux, and FreeBSD virtual machines.
 Runs ``nova-compute`` natively